wopjs/disposable/README.md

 ### Disposer

-A disposer is a function that disposes a disposable.
-It is usually created by a factory function, which is called a disposer factory.
+A disposer is a function that clean up resources.
+It is usually created by a factory function.

 ```js
 const addListener = (target, type, listener) => {